Mitictonylor/Lab_Week_03_Day_4/readme.md

 Lab practice for ruby and PostgreSQL CRUD

 To access the database:
-First, create a database called ‘marvel’
+First, create a database called ‘imdb’

 terminal
 createdb imdb